 Explaining how the company operates can get pretty complex.
 One of the frequently used business model frameworks is Business Model Canvas (see book Business Model Generation by Alex Osterwalder).
-This business model beautifully grasps the key elements how a company operates.
+This business model beautifully grasps the key elements of how a company operates.

 Adding catchy visuals and schemes to this framework will help you get people’s interest and support understanding of the specific business model.
-Here we share ideas of how you can present full picture and details of BMC on a slide in clear and simple way.
+Here we share ideas of how you can present full picture and details of BMC on a slide in a clear and simple way.

 When designing the graphics for the Canvas, we wanted to help people use this model without extra hassle.
 So they can focus on fulling the Canvas content, not making the graphics.
 Tell us, if we managed :).
 One of the first user response was: